Overtime (sports): Rugby league

-The longest rugby league game at first class level is 104 minutes, during the 1997 Super League Tri-series final between NSW and QLD.
-Normal game time is 80 minutes, but with scores level a further 20 minutes was played.
-When the scores remained level after 100 minutes, golden point extra time was invoked, a Noel Goldthorpe field goal decided the game after 104 minutes.
+The longest rugby league game at first class level is 104 minutes, during the 1997 Super League Tri-series final between New South Wales and Queensland.

+After the regular game time of 80 minutes expired with scores level, a further 20 minutes was played.
+When scores remained level after 100 minutes, golden point extra time was invoked, with a Noel Goldthorpe field goal ending the game after 104 minutes.